Filter by topic: Minnesota ABLE Plan | Minnesota College Savings Plan | Minnesota Secure Choice Retirement Program | Performance

 Minnesota College Savings 529 Plan Investment Options

-The Risk Based Allocation Option provide a fixed level of risk and do not change as the beneficiary ages.
-There are three separate Risk -Based Allocation Options: Aggressive, Moderate, and Conservative.
+The Risk-Based Investment Options present a fixed risk level and stay consistent as the beneficiary ages.
+There are three distinct risk-based investment options: Aggressive, Moderate, and Conservative.

 Minnesota Secure Choice Retirement Program

-In May 2023, Minnesota Statutes, Chapter 187 was signed into law establishing the Minnesota Secure Choice Retirement Program.
-This public-private partnership is intended to benefit private-sector workers who don't have access to an employer-sponsored retirement plan.
-Employers with five or more employees who do not sponsor a retirement plan must offer a state-sponsored individual retirement account (IRA) for the employee.
+In May 2023, Minnesota Statutes, Chapter 187 was signed into law, establishing the Minnesota Secure Choice Retirement Program.
+This public-private partnership is designed to benefit private-sector workers who lack access to an employer-sponsored retirement plan.
+Employers with five or more employees that do not offer a retirement plan must provide a state-sponsored individual retirement accounts (IRAs) for their employees.

 Minnesota Secure Choice Retirement Program Website